rahilchaudhary/dockerizedMobileAutomationTest/README.md

 Our context: a fixed set of Lenovo devices running Android 10, 11, and 13, deployed to schools.
 Known hardware.
 Known OS targets.
 No fragmentation problem to solve.

 ## The Solution
 Containerise the test runtime.
 The entire execution environment lives in a Docker image.
 No local setup.
 No "works on my machine."
-Any team member — developer or QA — pulls the image and runs.
+Any team member - developer or QA - pulls the image and runs.
 Distribute execution via Jenkins.
 Register your laptop as a node in a minute.
 Trigger the suite against your branch before raising a PR, or let the nightly run handle regression.
 Same pipeline, same device, same results.
 The outcome: real-device automation that doesn't sit behind a specialist.
 Zero device farm cost.
 Developers can validate against actual hardware without asking anyone.

 ---
+## Trade Offs
+For the device problem: BrowserStack / LambdaTest / AWS Device Farm - cost, and they may not have your exact Lenovo hardware For Jenkins distributed nodes:
+- Could have used a single machine everyone SSHes into - single point of failure, queuing problem
+- Could have used GitHub Actions / GitLab CI - but those don't give you easy access to a local machine with a physical device attached

 ## Architecture